 This post has some additional ideas for reducing plastic use in the home.
 You’ll notice that many of the above products link to Radiant Life.
 This post contains more info and a list of some of my favorite products from Radiant Life.

 Note: I’ll be the first to admit that plastic bags are incredibly convenient and switching to these alternatives can be a challenge.
 I’m certainly not perfect in this regard and still find myself using them a times.
 However, the more I learn the more I realize how important it is to change, so my family has made it a priority to limit our plastic usage whenever possible.
-I really hope you’ll join me!
+If we all join together, consumer demand for low waste products will rise and companies will have to listen!

 Have you found any other alternatives to plastic bags for your family?
 Share below!